 This course will build on knowledge acquired in Foundational Theories of Counseling (CMC-610) and Principles and Techniques of Counseling (CMC-620).
 Learners will integrate the principles of counseling and postmodern theories with an emphasis on the subjective meaning to the lived experiences of diverse populations.
 The course will allow students to engage in the practical application of clinical techniques and review and practice skills related to identified theories.
 An emphasis will be placed upon cultural humility to promote a cultural context that is inclusive of gender, race, ethnicity, class, sexual orientation, ability, and age.
+Registration is limited by program of study.

 Prerequisites: CMC-610 and CMC-620